 Sign up for rewards clubs

 Sign up for rewards clubs at gas stations and grocery stores.
 My local Fred Meyer has a rewards program that I use and I love it.
 Depending on what is available, these programs range from helping you acquire points towards amounts off at gas stations or points for dollar amounts that help you pay for gas.
 They are highly valuable and if you are going to be spending your money at that store anyway, why not get cheaper gas in the long run for it as an added bonus?
+It’s one of my favorite ways on how to save money on gas!

 One way I like to save on gas is to go to websites where discounted gift cards are sold and buy them at a lower rate than the value on the card.
 You can often find gift cards for chain gas stations like Shell and Texaco for a few dollars less than the amount left on the card.
 It doesn’t save you a ton of money, but every dollar matters, right?
 Plus, this is a great way to pre-pay for gas and have your cards ready to use for fill ups.
 You can buy only what you need for the month and help make a better budget for gas or buy in advance.